Center for Career and Professional Development

 Finding a fulfilling career in today’s job environment requires identifying the fields and roles that match one’s capabilities and experience, developing competitive job search and interview skills, and cultivating a professional network.
 In addition, students must have the most up-to-date training and knowledge of emerging trends in their field of study.
-To that end, the Career and Scholarship Center Advisory Board will create partnerships with leaders in the corporate and nonprofit sectors to help students to succeed in the internship and job search process and support the college in its mission to provide well educated, well prepared and highly skilled students who can compete for positions in an array of businesses, industries, and nonprofit sectors of the workforce.
+To that end, the Center for Career and Professional Development Advisory Board will create partnerships with leaders in the corporate and nonprofit sectors to help students to succeed in the internship and job search process and support the college in its mission to provide well educated, well prepared and highly skilled students who can compete for positions in an array of businesses, industries, and nonprofit sectors of the workforce.

 - To provide insight, advice and counsel on curriculum, career trends, economic forces and cultural shifts that impact current and future career opportunities for students at the College of Staten Island.

 - To lend support to the Center for Career and Professional Development and help strengthen the services offered for students and employers.

 - Support and advise the Center for Career and Professional Development Director and staff on matters of career and employment preparation

 - Identify employment market needs and current/future hiring trends

 - Support career development activities